Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 How I do this is, I cast straight across the river and wait until I think my jig has hit the bottom and then reel up the slack and lift the tip of my rod 2 to 3 feet and then slowly lower the tip as I slowly reel in some slack, and then keep repeating until the jig is directly below me.

-This method jumps the jig in an up and down motion as it swings its way across the river.
+This method jumps the jig in an up-and-down motion as it swings its way across the river.

 Best Twitching Jigs